Nell15/Cellular-Automaton/README.md

 The code has comments to guide you in modifying those lines

 ### Dependencies
-You need to have mathplotlib installed in order for the code to work.
+You need to have matplotlib installed in order for the code to work.

 ### Important